JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-recommended-structure.md

        If you change the framework name in the `shared/build.gradle.kts` file, you need to change the import directive accordingly.

 3. Run the app from Xcode or using the **iosApp** run configuration in IntelliJ IDEA

-### Update the Android Gradle plugin version

-When all code is working with the new configuration:

-1. If you followed the instructions, you have working run configurations for the new app modules.
-      You can delete obsolete run configurations associated with the `composeApp` module.
-2. In the `gradle/libs.versions.toml` file, update the AGP version to a 9.* version, for example:

-    ```text
-    [versions]
-    agp = "9.0.0"
-    ```
-3. Remove this line from the `androidApp/build.gradle.kts` file, since [Kotlin support is built-in with AGP 9](https://developer.android.com/build/migrate-to-built-in-kotlin) and applying the Kotlin Android plugin is no longer necessary:

-    ```kotlin
-    alias(libs.plugins.kotlinAndroid)
-    ```
-4. Select **Build | Sync Project with Gradle Files** in the main menu, or click the Gradle refresh button in the build script editor.

-5. That your apps build and run with the new AGP version.

-Congratulations!
-You have modernized and optimized the structure of your project.

 ## What's next